ncatlab/nlab-content/pages/4/0/8/6/16804/content.md

   i_D(x) = \begin{cases}y & (x,y) \in D \\ y & (y,x) \in D\end{cases}
 $$
 and conversely, any such involution uniquely determines a rooted chord diagram up to isomorphism.
-In particular, there are
+In particular, there are a double-factorial number
 $$
  (2n-1)!! = (2n-1)(2n-3)\cdots 1
 $$
-distinct isomorphism classes of rooted chord diagrams of order $n$.
+of distinct isomorphism classes of rooted chord diagrams of order $n$.

 ### Symmetries